Clemapfel/mousetrap/docs/09_native_rendering.md

 ```
 \how_to_generate_this_image_end

-In summary, while we cannot choose the `in` and `out` variables of either shader type, we have full control of the uniforms, giving us all the flexibility we need to accomplish complex shader tasks.
+In summary, while we do not have control over the `in` and `out` variables of either shader type, we have full control of the uniforms, giving us all the flexibility we need to accomplish complex shader tasks.

+---

 ## Transforms

 As mentioned before, \a{GLTransform} is the C++-side object that represents spatial transforms.
 It is called `GLTransform` because it **uses the GL coordinate system**.
-Applying a `GLTransform` to widget- or texture-space coordinates will not work.
+Applying a `GLTransform` to a vector in widget- or texture-space will produce incorrect results.
+They should only be applied to the `vertex_position` attribute of a `Shape`s vertices.

 Internally, a `GLTransform` is a 4x4 matrix.
-At any time, we can directly access this matrix by modifying the public member `GLTransform::transform`.
+At any time, we can directly access this matrix as the public member `GLTransform::transform`.

 When constructed, the matrix will be the identity transform:
 ```
 1 0 0 0
 0 1 0 0